MisterHims/DnD5e-WildShape-Macro/README.md

 4. Access the details tab of that item and in the "Feature Attack" section, select the "Utility" or "Other" Action Type to display the "On use macro" field.
 Then add "WildShape Macro" without the quotes in this field.

+5. Now add the Wild Shape 'item' to the original character's sheet and to the shape you want to adopt.
+You can also drag and drop this item onto your quick access bar.

-5. Then let's take the "WildShape Macro" previously added to Foundry VTT, also accessible from the collection [WildShape Macro](<https://github.com/MisterHims/DnD5e-WildShape/blob/0.1.2-alpha/macros/WildShape.js>).
+6. Then let's take the "WildShape Macro" previously added to Foundry VTT, also accessible from the collection [WildShape Macro](<https://github.com/MisterHims/DnD5e-WildShape/blob/0.1.2-alpha/macros/WildShape.js>).

-6. Change the ID in line 5 to the ID of the main actor:
+7. Change the ID in line 5 to the ID of the main actor:

     ```javascript
     // ID of your Original Form Actor